Yaya DaCosta

 Yaya DaCosta (born November 15, 1982) is an American actress and model.
 She was the runner-up in Cycle 3 of America's Next Top Model.
-DaCosta eventually went on to star in ABC's daytime drama series All My Children (2008), ABC's comedy-drama Ugly Betty (2009), and NBC's medical drama Chicago Med (2015–2022).
+DaCosta eventually appeared in ABC's daytime drama series All My Children (2008), ABC's comedy-drama Ugly Betty (2009), and NBC's medical drama Chicago Med (2015–2022).

-In 2010, she appeared in Lisa Cholodenko's film The Kids Are All Right, being nominated with the cast at the Critics' Choice Movie Award and at the Gotham Award.
-DaCosta starred in the Lifetime television film Whitney (2015) as singer Whitney Houston and received praise for her performance being nominated at the Black Reel Award for Outstanding Actress, TV Movie or Limited Series.
+In 2010, she appeared in the film The Kids Are All Right, being nominated with the cast at the Critics' Choice Movie Award and at the Gotham Award.
+DaCosta starred in the Lifetime television film Whitney (2015) as singer Whitney Houston.
+She received praise for her performance and was nominated for the Black Reel Award for Outstanding Actress, TV Movie or Limited Series.

 Early life and education

 DaCosta was born on November 15, 1982.
 She was raised in the Harlem neighborhood of New York City.
-She is an African-American with an Afro-Brazilian grandfather.
-In addition to English, she speaks Portuguese, French, Spanish, and some Japanese.
-She attended the elite Northfield Mount Hermon School during high school before attending Brown University, where she majored in Africana studies and international relations.
+She is of African-American and Brazilian descent.
+In addition to English, she speaks Portuguese.
+She attended Northfield Mount Hermon School during high school before attending Brown University, where she majored in Africana studies and international relations.